Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Incorporating Silent Abandonment into a Queueing Model and Managerial Implications

 \end{lyxlist}

-In Model (1) we estimate customer patience based on \cite{Mandelbaum2013Data} (Method~1), and the service rate is calculated by averaging the service time of all the customers that were assigned to an agent, regardless of whether they were served or silently abandoned the queue.
-In Model (2) we estimate customer patience based on Method 1 as well, and the service rate is estimated only for served customers ($C_1=1$), i.e., $\mu=\mu_{Sr}$.
-In Models (3) and (4) we estimate customer patience based on \cite{Yefenof2018} (Method 2).
-In both models service time is calculated only for served customers.
-Finally, in Model (5) we estimate customer patience based on \cite{Yefenof2018} (Method 2).
-Service time is calculated separately for served customers and Sab customers.
-(Note that using the EM in the case of Models (4) and (5) gives the same customer patience estimation.)
+In Model (1), we estimate customer patience based on \cite{Mandelbaum2013Data} (Method~1), and the service rate is calculated by averaging the service time of all the customers that were assigned to an agent, regardless of whether they were served or silently abandoned the queue.
+These estimations resulted in average patience of 33.9 minutes and average service rate, $\mu=\mu_{All}$, that changes over time and is provided in Table \ref{tbl:ParametersHour}.
+In Models (2) and (3), we estimate customer patience based on \cite{Yefenof2018} (Method 2).
+The average patience is estimated to be 7.8 or 2 minutes for the nonparametric and parametric estimation methods, respectively.
+In both models, service time is calculated only for served customers: $\mu=\mu_{Sr}$ (see Table \ref{tbl:ParametersHour}); Sab customers' service time is 0.
+Finally, in Model (4), we estimate customer patience based on the parametric version of \cite{Yefenof2018} (Method 2) (i.e., 2 minutes).
+Service time is calculated separately for served customers, $\mu=\mu_{Sr}$, and Sab customers, $\mu=\mu_{Sab}$ (see Table \ref{tbl:ParametersHour}).
+(Note that using our EM algorithm in the case of Models (3) and (4) gives the same customer-patience estimation, since the no-write-in-queue system has complete information.)
+The simulation parameters $\lambda_t$, $\mu_t$, and $n_t$ were estimated for each hour over the month (see Appendix \ref{sec:apexMOPS}), while the parameters of customer-patience distribution as well as $q=0.7$ were kept constant over time.
+Note that $n_t$ is the number of available slots: the number of online agents times a fixed concurrency level of 3 customers per agent.
+(As mentioned in Section \ref{subsec:Chat}, the concurrency level is the maximal number of customers that can be served in parallel, such that if all the slots are occupied and an additional customer enters the system, they will need to wait in the queue.)

-Table \ref{tbl:AvPatienceChat} provides the estimations of customer patience from real chat data used in this section.
-This dataset has complete data, which is consistent with the assumption of both versions of Method~2 (rows 3 and 4).
-We will show next, with the help of our simulation experiments which estimator works better.

-We compared the differences between the simulated performance measures of the five queueing models described above and the real performance measures calculated from the dataset (shown in Appendix \ref{sec:apexMOPS}).
-Table \ref{tbl:RMSEQ} presents the differences using the root mean square error (RMSE) score.
-The simulation parameters $\lambda_t$, $\mu_t$, and $n_t$ were estimated for each hour over the month, while the parameters of customer patience distribution were kept constant over time.
-The parameters $\theta$ and $\mu_t$ were estimated differently for each model according to the description above.
-Note that $n_t$ is the number of available slots, i.e., the number of online agents times a fixed concurrency level of 3 customers per agent.
-(As mentioned in Section \ref{subsec:Chat}, the concurrency level is the maximal number of customers that can be served in parallel, such that if all the slots are occupied and an additional customer enters the system, she will need to wait in the queue.)